 Key West exudes the same anything-goes bonhomie it did back in the day of rumrunners and speakeasies — only now it’s infused with a shot of modern flair.
 Colorful conch cottages line the streets of Old Town, swank cocktail salons mingle with celebrated watering holes on Duval, and feral fowl give new meaning to free-range as they strut along the sidewalks crowing with carefree abandon.

-Find respite from the downtown bacchanalia at the Parrot Key Hotel, which reopened in January following a meticulous post-hurricane rebuild.
+Find respite from the downtown bacchanalia at the Parrot Key Hotel and Villas, which reopened in January following a meticulous post-hurricane rebuild.
 The entire property breathes Old Key West charm.
 Walkways edged with white picket fences wind through tropical gardens past hidden swimming pools and quaint, two-story clapboard bungalows.
 Bright blue Adirondack chairs sit on covered porches, hammocks swing beneath shady palms, and ceiling fans spin lazily overhead at Grove, the resort’s new open-air restaurant.
 Parrot Key’s complimentary shuttle delivers guests throughout the day to either a private beach club at Smather’s Beach or to the heart of Old Town.
 For a DIY adventure, a fleet of single-speed beach cruisers invites exploration.